+A. Course Description: Writing, directing, and producing film-style productions.
+Learning about cameras, lenses, codecs, and other essential skills for the acquisition stage of post-production.

-- A. Course Description: An introduction to the equipment and concepts used in the performing arts technology field.
-The student is introduced to the operation of studio and control room video, audio, lighting and staging equipment.
-Emphasis is placed on the production process and the production team. - B. Course Learning Outcomes: The student will demonstrate the ability to operate major studio and control room video, audio, lighting, and staging equipment.
-The student will exhibit a general knowledge of the video production process and an understanding of the role each member of the production team plays. - C. Course Competencies: Upon successful completion of this course, each student will have demonstrated through written examinations, daily quizzes, and individual and group projects, a competent understanding of: - The various video, audio, lighting and other systems and how they are used in the production process. - Equipment specific knowledge of the major components of the various systems including terminology, and operation of control components. - Personnel used in the production process, their job responsibilities and the importance of teamwork. - D. Academic Integrity: As stated in the General Catalog "It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his or her own work, which he or she has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
+- B. Course Learning Outcomes: Perform the necessary steps for a film-style production; select necessary equipment used in film-style production; and demonstrate filmmaking techniques in one or more film-style productions. - C. Course Competencies: Upon successful completion of this course, each student will have demonstrated through written examinations, and individual and group projects, a competent understanding of: - Learn the parts of a camera, covering the inner workings of a lens, camera, sensor, and codecs. - The importance of depth of field control, focus control, and camera angles. - Audio acquisition techniques, microphones, and microphone placement. - Video file offload and backup routines. - Organization of files to be handed off to post-production. - D. Academic Integrity: As stated in the General Catalog "As it is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.